umran/apify/README.md

 ### The Collection Class

 Collection class documents are documents that will be stored in mongodb under a collection.
-Therefore documents classified as collection are ideally standalone documents that are semantically significant in and of themselves.
+Documents classified as collection are ideally standalone documents that have meaning in and of themselves.

 See below for an example schema of a collection class document.